ryanaltvater/dx-patterns/README.md

 # dx-patterns
-This repo is for concept testing Copilot's #githubRepo feature.
+This repo is for testing Copilot's #githubRepo feature.